Free ATM Fees

 Curious about how Acorns works?

 The second type of ATM fee is charged by the ATM.
-This fee is not charged by your bank, but rather by the ATM operator, who is often a bank.
+This fee is not charged by your bank, but rather by the ATM operator, who is sometimes a bank.
 This is the fee that appears on the ATM screen, or sign nearby, and shows up on your receipt.
 Your $40 withdrawal turns into a $42.50 withdrawal.
 That might not sound like a lot, but it’s a 6% fee!

 Yikes!

 That $40 ATM withdrawal with a $5 fee is a 12.5% surcharge!
-Plus, if you bank dings you for another $2.50, that’s an 18.75% charge.
+Plus, if your bank dings you for another $2.50, that’s an 18.75% charge.
 It takes a credit card a whole year to charge you that amount of interest!

-This is where a premium-type checking account can really come in handy.
+This is where a premium type checking account can really come in handy.

 Higher-level checking accounts at banks and credit unions, as well as at many brokerages offer something called ATM-fee reimbursement.
 The concept is that when you use an ATM to get money, the ATM operator still charges you $2.50, but your brokerage, or credit union, credits your account back the $2.50, making it a net zero charge for you.